- 8

 | 4.
 Open Standards (Peppol/EDI) | Entire supply chain | Lowest — shared infrastructure + network effect |

-5 Challenges and Solutions
+5 Challenges and How to Solve Them

 | Challenge | Solution |